 Notice also that in each of these verses there is a number in front of the word day.
 In the Bible, God uses the word “day” with a number in front of it 357 times outside of the first chapter of Genesis, and it always means a 24 hour period … a day!(1) It seems very clear that in the first chapter of Genesis, by using a number in front of the word “day” and including the words “evening and morning” that He is talking about a literal 24 hour day.

 Six times God repeated Himself in the first chapter of Genesis … “the evening and the morning were the (number) day”, showing that our understanding the length of these days is important to Him.
 Just to make sure we understand, He tells us again, “For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day:” (Exodus 20:11, and see also Exodus 31:17).
 God says the days of Creation were real days, not long periods of time.
 So, do you believe the words of God, or do you believe the ages of evolution?
 I think I will stick to God’s word!

-This was published as an article in the November/December 2010 Kids Think and Believe, Too!.
+This was published as an article in the November/December 2010 issue of Kids Think and Believe, Too!